-FAIL TIME
+FAIL TIME MINUTES

-Fail time allows the SCS-1R or SCS-VR receivers to miss a defined number of check-ins before logging that the panel is missing.
-For example, if network check-in is 20 minutes and fail time is 30 minutes, the receiver only indicates a Panel Not Responding after 30 minutes.
-The fail time must be equal to or greater than the net check-in minutes.
-If net check-in is 20 minutes, the fail time must be 20 minutes or more.
-Select 0 or enter a range between 3-240 minutes.
-The default is 240.
+Fail time allows the SCS-IR or SCS-VR receivers to miss a defined number of check-ins before logging that the panel is missing.
+For example, if cell check-in is 20 minutes and fail time is 30 minutes, the receiver only indicates a Communicator Not Responding after 30 minutes.
+The fail time must be equal to or greater than the cell check-in minutes.
+If cell check-in is 20 minutes, the fail time must be 20 minutes or more.
+The range is 3-240 minutes.
+The default is 0.